Getting Started with JWST Data

 Know how to navigate the documentation

 Unlike HST, JWST has a unified science calibration pipeline for all instruments.
 To keep the software technical documentation closely tied to each version of the calibration pipeline, it is distributed with the software via Read the Docs.
-Much of this documentation is external to JDox, and is updated with each public release of the science calibration pipeline.
+Much of this documentation is external to JDox, and is updated with each public release of the JWST Science Calibration Pipeline.
 Similarly, the MAST portal maintains their own cross-mission general user documentation with some highlights relevant to JWST here in JDox.

 - Understanding JWST Data Files includes information about the data products, file types and formats, naming conventions, and header keywords.